When I was considering making the switch to raw dog food, I felt as if I were going around in circles.

 Conclusion: Is There a Best Raw Diet for Dogs?

-The first step in any raw journey, and often the most difficult, is deciding what kind of raw diet to provide.
+The first step in any raw dog food transition, and often the most difficult, is deciding what kind of raw diet to provide.

 But now you have all the tools you need.
 You understand the differences between the three main types of raw diets.
 And after reading this article, you have a clear list of the pros and cons for each type of raw dog food diet.